-Comprehensive income (loss) consists of two components, net loss and Other comprehensive (loss) income ("OCI").
-OCI refers to revenue, expenses, and gains and losses that under GAAP are recorded as a component of stockholders' equity but are excluded from net (loss) income.
-The Company's OCI consists of net deferred gains and losses on its interest rate swap derivative instrument accounted for as a cash flow hedge.
+Comprehensive income (loss) consists of two components, net loss and Other comprehensive income (loss) ("OCI").
+OCI refers to revenue, expenses, and gains and losses that under GAAP are recorded as a component of stockholders' equity but are excluded from net loss.
+The Company's OCI consists of net deferred gains and losses on its interest rate swap derivative instrument.
 The components of AOCL, net of tax, are as follows:

 (In thousands) AOCL

 Balance as of May 31, 2020 \$ (2,808)

 Other comprehensive loss before reclassifications, net of tax effect (344)

-Amounts reclassified from OCI 1,049
+Amounts reclassified from OCI 1,436

-Other comprehensive income, net \$ 705
+Other comprehensive income, net \$ 1,092

-November 29, 2020 \$ (2,103)
+Balance as of February 28, 2021 \$ (1,716)

-The Company expects to reclassify approximately \$1.7 million into earnings in the next 12 months.
+The Company expects to reclassify approximately \$1.4 million into earnings in the next 12 months.